BSN Alumni Spotlight

 Kayla decided to apply to graduate school because she is deeply interested in studying ethical issues in the clinical setting.
 She also applied to graduate school in the hopes of inspiring healthcare leaders to include nurses in ethics-based conversations.
 Kayla aims to someday teach bioethics courses to nursing students in the university setting.
 Like USF’s BSN program, Kayla wanted to choose a program that was focused on social justice issues, and one that would give her strong support and guidance.

-In the fall, Kayla will be attending Harvard Medical School’s Master in Bioethics program.
+Kayla was accepted to Harvard Medical School and graduated with a Master in Bioethics.
 She is honored to be one of the few nurses in the program.